 Walt Whitman was a talented journalist, writer and humanist during the 19th century.
 Whitman wrote of many things such as death, nature, outdoors and sexuality.
 The only way to understand the real you is to allow yourself to give into Nature.
 The open air and earth are the purest things in the world so why not go explore what they can offer you?

 23. #8: “In wisdom gathered over time I have found that every experience is a form of exploration.”

 ― Ansel Adams

 The most famous landscape black-and-white images of the 20th century was by Ansel Adams.
 His love for nature and the outdoors since the age of 12 (during a visit to Yosemite National Park), helped shape how he viewed the world.
-Outdoor adventures can led to explorations that you didn’t even know existed.
+Outdoor adventures by car or foot can led to explorations that you didn’t even know existed.